 Choosing Teknisolar laminators for your solar module manufacturing facility will put your company at an advantage due to lower running costs and fewer laminators required to meet your required production capacity.

-A maxi line can produce 120 solar panels per hour (approximately 260 MW).
-The level of automation can be increased or decreased according to customer’s requirements, although some processes must absolutely be automatic in order to ensure the speed of the line.
+A maxi line can produce 120 solar panels per hour (approximately 340 MW).
+The level of automation can be increased or decreased according to customer’s requirements, although front-end processes must absolutely be fully automatic in order to ensure the speed of the line.

 For more information and to request a personalized MW calculation, please fill out the contact form, including specific information about your company's solar panel type and size, and we will get back to you within a few days time.